eahrne/SafeQuant/README.md

  	# To run (with minimal arguments)
 	>Rscript "c:\Program Files\SafeQuant\safeQuant.R" -i "c:\Program Files\SafeQuant\testData\proteins.csv" -o "c:\Program Files\SafeQuant\out"

+Tips

-X) When working with Progenesis "Feature Exports" it is advisable to discard all features (rows) not annotated with a peptide, to speed up SafeQunat analysis.
+I) When working with Progenesis "Feature Exports" it is advisable to discard all features (rows) not annotated with a peptide, to speed up SafeQuant analysis.
 This can be done using the "filterLargeProgenesisPeptideFile.pl" perl script.
 (C:\Users\ahrnee-adm\Downloads\SafeQuant-v.2.01-pack\exec\filterLargeProgenesisPeptideFile.pl)

 	A) install perl (or activePerl for windows http://www.activestate.com/activeperl)